-The following persons will attend the mee ting [Name and role]:
+The following persons will attend the me eting [Name and role]:

-Parent/Guardian □ Regular Ed /EC Teacher
+☐ Parent/Guardian □ Regular Ed /EC Teacher

-□ Student (when appropriate)□ Special Ed.
-Teacher
+☐ Student (when appropriate) □ Special Ed.
+T eacher

-Individual to interpret instructional im
+☐ Individual to interpret instructional in nplications of evaluation results

-Local Education Agency Representati
+☐ Local Education Agency Representat tive

-Agency Representative (s) for post-se condary transition
+☐ Agency Representative (s) for post-se econdary transition

 Agency Name

-Agency Name Part C Representative (if applicable)
+Agency Name

-Part C Representative (if applicable)
+☐ Part C Representative (if applicable)

-Other
+☐ Other

 Required IEP Team Members

-At the request of the parents, the public agency n ce
+At the request of the parents, the public agency must send an invitation to the Part C Service

+Coordinators or their representative at the initial IEP meeting.

-The agency AND the parents have the right to invite any other participants they feel 1 have knowledge or special
+The agency AND the parents have the right to invite any other participants they feel have knowledge or special

-• · · · · · · · • ·
+expertise of the student.
+The determination of knowledge or special expertise shall be made by the party (parent

+or public agency) who invites the individual t o be a participant at the meeting.

+34

-Please contact me at (insert LEA phone/email) as soon as possible to confirm your at ttendance, arrange alternate
+Please contact me at (insert LEA phone/email

-methods of participation (e.g., phone conference or other electronic medium) OR if unable to participate,
+methods of participation (e.g., phone conferer ice or other electronic medium) OR if unable to participate,

 reschedule for another time and date.

+a: .

 Sincerely,

 Name Title Date

-Sincerely,